 What are the symptoms of inflammatory breast cancer?

-- Rapid increase in breast size
+- Rapid increase in breast size (enlarged breast)

-- Breast tenderness
+- Breast pain or tenderness

 - Inverted nipple